-There are two principle markets we need to look at: the free market (black market) exchange rate, and the Dipro.
+There are two principal markets we need to look at: the free market (black market) exchange rate, and the Dipro.

-The Dipro is the countries official exchange rate system.
+The Dipro is the country’s official exchange rate system.
 It hovers around 1 USD for 10 Bolivars.
-The Dipro is controlled by the Venezuelan government, and is used only to purchase essential goods abroad.
+The Dipro is controlled by the Venezuelan government and is used only to purchase essential goods abroad.
 It can be devalued only by the banking systems in the country.